swo/amr_geography/notes.md

 that year.

 CDDEP has a lot of years.
 Maybe break those down a little in an intelligent way, to make it comparable to other data sets?
-Need to get Census values for each state so that I can average the use across states...
+Lots of methodological points there.

 When I don't have the raw data and have to rely on their regressions: